Connectors

 Enable connectors

 By default, the connectors are disabled.
-You need to change the runtime configuration to enable them.
+You need to change the configuration in the following way.

 - Java client